oalieno/MYCTF-Challenge/README.md

 Base on the `baby-lea` challenge

-I encrypt the `token` with AES
+This time `token` is encrypted with AES

-But notice the `unpad` function just remove the bytes according to the last byte without checking
+But notice what the `unpad` function do is just removing the bytes according to the last byte without checking

-So we could append two blocks to the token and use `unpad` to remove it completely without affecting the auth code
+So we could append any number of blocks to the token and use `unpad` function to remove it completely without affecting the auth code

-And the token in `if b"user=admin" in token` is the token before `unpad`
+Meantime, the token in `if b"user=admin" in token` is the token before `unpad`

 Here is the question, how do we modify the plain text without knowing the key of AES?